Costava/heightmap-ray-marcher/README.md

 `mouse_sens <double val>`: Multiplier for how many radians to turn the camera when using the mouse.
 This applies to both horizontal and vertical rotation.

-`heightmap path/to/img.jpg`: A path to an image.
-The image does NOT have to be greyscale.
-The luminance of the image's pixels determine the heights.
-The image can be any format supported by `stb_image.h`: JPEG, PNG, TGA, BMP, PSD, GIF, HDR, PIC, PNM.
-See `src/stb_image.h` for details and exceptions.
-The image must have the same resolution as the image for `colormap`.
-This option must be specified.

-`colormap path/to/img.jpg`: Similar to `heightmap` but for determining colors.
-The easiest and most often best choice will be the same image as for `heightmap`.
-The image must have the same resolution as the image for `heightmap`.
-This option must be specified.

 ## Build

-This covers building on Windows 64-bit and 32-bit.
-On Linux and macOS, use your favorite C/C++ compiler and the appropriate SDL2 distribution.
-This project uses the current stable SDL version `2.0.9`.
+This covers a way to build on Windows 64-bit and 32-bit.
+For Linux and macOS, use your favorite C/C++ compiler.

-### Download
-- Download and install [Build Tools for Visual Studio 2017](https://www.visualstudio.com/downloads) to get the `CL` C/C++ compiler and `x64 Native Tools Command Prompt`.
-Use `x86 Native Tools Command Prompt` for 32-bit Windows.
-More information on these command prompts  [here](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line).
+- Download and install [Build Tools for Visual Studio 2019](https://www.visualstudio.com/downloads) to get the `CL` C/C++ compiler and `x64 Native Tools Command Prompt`.
-- Download the Visual C++ [SDL2 development libraries](https://www.libsdl.org/download-2.0.php).
+- - Use `x86 Native Tools Command Prompt` for 32-bit Windows.
+- - More information on these command prompts [here](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line).
+- Get a copy of SDL 2.0.9.
+Source and builds available [here](https://www.libsdl.org/download-2.0.php).
 - Download [OpenGL Mathematics 0.9.9.3](https://glm.g-truc.net/0.9.9/index.html)

 ### Symbolic links
-- Create a symbolic link named `SDL2-2.0.9` targeting the location of the downloaded `SDL2-2.0.9` folder.
-Likely use `mklink /D SDL2-2.0.9 C:\path\to\SDL2-2.0.9`.
-The `/D` argument is for directory symbolic link as opposed to the default file symbolic link.
+- In the `src` folder, create a symbolic link named `SDL` targeting your copy of SDL.
+- - `mklink /D src\SDL C:\path\to\SDL2-2.0.9`
-- Create link `glm` inside `src` targeting your `glm` folder
+- In the `src` folder, create link `glm` targeting your `glm` folder.
+- - `mklink /D src\glm C:\path\to\glm`

 ### How to
-`build.bat` builds the executable for 64-bit Windows, but the project can be built for 32-bit and 64-bit Windows/Linux/macOS with an appropriate compiler and SDL2 distribution.
+`BuildCl.cmd` and `BuildClang.cmd` build the executable for 64-bit Windows using either `CL` or `Clang` respectively.

-Run `build.bat` in the command prompt from above to build.
-Run `build.bat dev` to get a console when the program runs.
+Run the scripts in the command prompt from above to build.
+Pass argument `prod` to the scripts for the `WINDOWS` subsystem (no console/printouts when program runs).

-Switch `x64` to `x86` for `sdl_libpath` in `build.bat` for 32-bit.
+Switch `x64` to `x86` for `sdl_lib_path` in `BuildVars.cmd` for 32-bit.

 Run the resulting executable `hmap.exe` with a path argument to a config file: `hmap.exe path/to/config.txt`